-3. Members of Boards and Commissions of Newly Created Agencies:
+3. Members of Newly Created Boards and Commissions:

-File with your newly created agency or with your agency's code reviewing body as provided by your code reviewing body.
+File with your agency or with your agency's code reviewing body.
+See Regulation 18754.

 State Senate and Assembly staff members file statements directly with the FPPC.

 - Elected state officers are not required to file statements under any agency's conflict of interest code. - Filers listed in Section 87200 are not required to file statements under any agency's conflict of interest code in the same jurisdiction.
 For example, a county supervisor who is appointed to serve in an agency with jurisdiction in the same county has no additional filing obligations.